tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `_lookup.json`

 This is a lookup file that is used to resolve document names.
-(This must also be pushed to github)
+Must be pushed to GitHub.

 ### `_schema.json`